ScottLogic/blog/_posts/2023-09-12-enhancing-jest-snapshot-testing.md

 });
 ~~~

-Now, let's say in addition to asserting the actual output matches the expected, we would also like to analyze the performance of the task under test over time i.e. keeping a history of how long it take to respond and build assertions against this value (i.e. we know that response time should be close to previous recorded value, or we might have a SLA requirement for the algorithm to respond in under 1 second).
-This kind of testing is called **property-based testing**<sup>[[8](#ref8)]</sup>, which tests against a characteristic or transformation of the output, instead of testing against the output value directly (as in traditional **example-based testing**).
+Now, let's say in addition to asserting the actual output matches the expected, we would also like to analyse the performance of the task under test over time i.e. keeping a history of how long it take to respond and build assertions against this value (i.e. we know that response time should be close to previous recorded value, or we might have a SLA requirement for the algorithm to respond in under 1 second).
+This kind of testing is called [**property-based testing**](https://fsharpforfunandprofit.com/posts/property-based-testing/), which tests against a characteristic or transformation of the output, instead of testing against the output value directly (as in traditional **example-based testing**).
 Property-based testing is specifically useful when testing functions where a large number of inputs are required to explore all possible code paths, without the need to write many example-based tests to cover that range.
 Properties can be any characteristic or measurable trait that tells you something valuable about the output.
 Some other examples of output properties are:

 -   output type (string, int, bool etc)
 -   output correctness/accuracy
 -   output's computation speed/performance
 -   output matching specific regex
 -   output within numerical range
--   position of the first occurence of a character in output
+-   position of the first occurrence of a character in output

 Traditional property-based testing goes one step further by allowing the developer to generalise inputs i.e. defining a range of valid inputs, which will be fully controlled by the test, in order to iterate through all possibilities and randomize, however we won't require such exhaustive testing for now and will stick with our example-based tests, and bolster these by adding property-based assertions.